Our People Are Our Strength

 As Chair of Trustees: I get a lot of learning, I think my problem solving skills have improved exponentially.

-I joined the Poole Communities Trust as a Volunteer Project Manager: As it felt like a great way to use my professional skills to support local people achieve their dream of a community hub in Bourne.
+I am the Lead Trustee for Bourne Community Hub: As it felt like a great way to use my professional skills to support local people achieve their dream of a community hub in Bourne.

 At the Trust I am most proud of : The vision and determination that has been shown by the Board and volunteers to secure the funding and permissions needed to build the new community hub at Bourne.